Yangyf1125/CyberZLK/README.md

 # CyberZLK
-CyberZouLongkai, a chatbot based on ChatGLM3
+CyberZouLongkai, a chatbot based on Deepseek API with personality